Flavored Hathor/SUTIL Body Glide lube review: coconut, mint, vanilla, cherry

 Another point that came up is that low osmolality lubes do not last.
 They dry up quickly and in themselves cause irritation.

-I just wish the information was more readily available for those who wanted to know.
+I don't know the osmolality of SUTIL lubes, but I wish the information was more readily available for those who wanted to know.
 Everything else is so transparent in comparison.

 As always, find what works for you

-My verdict on SUTIL Body Glide flavors
+My Verdict on SUTIL Body Glide Flavors

 Well done on the coconut and mint!
 A premium lube that’s both water-based and coconut-flavored combines two of my favorite things.
 Cooling mint is a classic, but SUTIL executes it exceptionally well with a delicate taste and sensation that isn’t overpowering.